Who We Are & How We Came To Be

 The concept really took shape as the pair saw in the idea a way to match Silas’ long experience with tourists to a business which would allow them to increase efforts to preserve Kenya’s cultural heritage.

-Silas sees Bush Adventures as a way to develop innovative ideas, and to bring fresh momentum to tourism in Kenya by focusing on the growing market for outgoing travellers seeking new, authentic and challenging experiences.
+Silas sees Bush Adventures as a way to develop innovative ideas, and to bring fresh momentum to tourism in Kenya by focusing on the growing market for outgoing travellers who seek new, authentic and challenging experiences.

-“It seems simple to me,” he says, “our idea of bringing small groups of visitors to really live as my people live creates a win-win.
-Visitors see something they would never see, and our traditions hold a value that allow them to be protected.”
+“It seems simple to me,” he says, “our idea of bringing small groups of visitors to live as my people live creates a win-win.
+Visitors experience something they would never be able to access, and our traditions hold a value that allow them to be protected.”

 LAURA ALESSANDRINI moved to Kenya in 2006 to work as a financial director for a conservation organisation based in DRC and Kenya, leaving behind a traditional corporate lifestyle with the Boston Consulting Group in Italy, during which she also gained her MBA at INSEAD.